 - He also wanted to help his students so that they learn more out of it.

-Nature of Arduino Vs Raspberry PiArduino:
+2. Nature of Arduino & Raspberry PiArduino:

-Types of Arduino Vs Raspberry PiArduino:
+3. Types of Arduino Vs Raspberry PiArduino:

 - For example, now we have Arduino Ethernet Shield, Arduino Wifi Shield using these we can provide Internet access to our system.

-- Recently they have also developed Arduino YUN board, which also supports Linux just like Raspberry Pi.
+- Recently they have also developed the Arduino YUN board, which also supports Linux just like Raspberry Pi.

 - Raspberry Pi doesn't have different boards for different tasks like Arduino.

 Arduino Vs Raspberry Pi - Which one you should prefer?

 For a new Engineering student, who has just started his project.
 He always wonders which one I should use among these two.
-Should I go with Arduino or should I started working on Raspberry Pi.
+Should I go with Arduino or should I start working on Raspberry Pi?
 It's really a big question if you are new in this field.
-So, let me tell you one thing first, no ones better than the other, Arduino and Raspberry Pi both have their own importance.
-Now which one you should use, it entirely depends on the nature of your project.
+So, let me tell you one thing first, no one is better than the other, Arduino and Raspberry Pi both have their own importance.
+Now which one you should use, entirely depends on the nature of your project.
 So, let's take a look at projects for both of these boards.
-I think this Arduino Vs Raspberry Pi comparison is now gonna take an interesting turn. :)Arduino:
+I think this Arduino Vs Raspberry Pi comparison is now going to take an interesting turn. :)Arduino:

-- Whenever you are working on some pure hardware related project, in which you need to use different sensors, need to move your motors or actuators etc. then you should always go for Arduino because Arduino is a microcontroller and its best for hardware equipment controlling.
+- Whenever you are working on some pure hardware-related project, in which you need to use different sensors, need to move your motors or actuators etc. then you should always go for Arduino because Arduino is a microcontroller and its best for hardware equipment controlling.

-- Moreover, with Arduino you can attach as many sensors as you want.
-In simple words, Arduino has a lot of IOs.
+- Moreover, with Arduino, you can attach as many sensors as you want.
+In simple words, Arduino has a lot of I/Os.

 - Once I have to work on a project, in which I have to control fifty relays so in that case I have used Arduino Mega 2560 which has around 60 input/Output Pins.